Pre-Congress Workshops: Wednesday 28 January 2026

 Methods: Didactic and hands-on sessions in small groups.

-Faculty names: Dr. Maryam Al-Nesf (Qatar), Dr. Hasan Mobyed (Qatar)
+Faculty names: Dr Maryam Al-Nesf (Qatar), Dr Hasan Mobyed (Qatar)